-Ephesians 6:16 - The Apostle Paul's Strategy to Winning Life's Battles
+Ephesians 6:17a - The Apostle Paul's Strategy to Winning Life's Battles

 Welcome back to our study called, "The Apostle Paul's Strategy to Winning Life's Battles."
 There are times in life when we face severe temptations and even when life's problems seem to knock us down.
 Bad things do happen to good people.
 The question then becomes, "how are we to respond?"
 Paul's primary directive is found in Ephesians 6:10, "Finally, be strong in the Lord and in his mighty power."

 Thankfully, he teaches us how to be strong in the Lord.
-He instructed us with Victory Action #1-#5; Put on the Armor of God, Stand Firm, Live in Truth, Live in Righteousness, and Live in The Gospel of Peace.
-Today, we will consider Victory Action #6 Live in Faith.
+He instructed us with Victory Action #1-#6.
+Today, we will consider Victory Action #7 Live in Salvation.

-Our enemy, the devil, will attack you with every weapon in his arsenal.
-He will lie to you, attempt to cause you to doubt, try to make you full of fear, tempt you to response and react to others according to your sin nature, and seduce you with the pride of life, the lust of the eyes, and the lust of the flesh.
-He is roaming the earth seeking whom he may devour (I Peter 5:8).
-He wants to steal, kill and destroy (John 10:10).
+As we mentioned in our last time together, our enemy, the devil, will attack you with every weapon in his arsenal.
+He will lie to you, attempt to cause you to doubt, try to make you full of fear, and tempt you to respond and react to others according to your old sin nature.

 For You to Consider